yasahaverland/cafe-finder/README.md

 - Leave favorite drink comments on cafes
 - Have user authenticate and login
 - Have user be able to logout

+## Stretch Goals
+- Adding a map feature and using MapBox API
+- CSS